kubedb/docs/docs/guides/mssqlserver/clustering/standalone.md

 ```

-> Note: The yaml files used in this tutorial are stored in [docs/examples/mssqlserver/quickstart/](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/mssqlserver/quickstart) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).
+> Note: The yaml files used in this tutorial are stored in [docs/examples/mssqlserver/standalone/](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/mssqlserver/standalone/) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 ## Deploy Microsoft SQL Server database

-As pre-requisite, at first, we are going to create an Issuer/ClusterIssuer.
-This Issuer/ClusterIssuer is used to create certificates.
-Then we are going to deploy a SQL Server.
+At first, we need to create an Issuer/ClusterIssuer which will be used to generate the certificate used for TLS configurations.

 ### Create Issuer/ClusterIssuer